-Additionally, the bill allows claimants, insurers, or the uninsured employers' fund to petition the workers' compensation judge for the appointment of a benefits custodian without needing to satisfy dispute resolution requirements first.
-This change streamlines the process for ensuring that payments are managed appropriately for those unable to do so themselves.
-The act is set to take effect immediately upon passage and approval.
+Furthermore, the bill allows claimants, insurers, or the uninsured employers' fund to petition the workers' compensation judge for the appointment of a benefits custodian without needing to satisfy prior dispute resolution requirements.
+This change aims to streamline the process for ensuring that benefits are appropriately managed for those unable to do so themselves.
+The bill is set to take effect immediately upon passage and approval.

 SB0202_1(1): 39-71-742, 39-71-2905